oakindeji1/Kultra-Mega-Stores-Inventory-/README.md

 ### To reduce the Shipping cost - Order Quantity and reduce Unit price
 ### I will also advise KMS to to increase discount for the customers and also increase adverstiment to atract those customers

---5.
-KMS incurred the most shipping cost using which shipping method?
+### 5. KMS incurred the most shipping cost using which shipping method?
 <pre> <code>Select shipping_Cost,Ship_Mode from [dbo].[KMS Sql Case Study2]
 where shipping_Cost =(Select  Max(shipping_Cost) as Max_shipping_Cost from [dbo].[KMS Sql Case Study2])</code></pre>

 ![image](https://github.com/user-attachments/assets/9ee3c211-e1c5-4454-9ed0-d8566dea2790)

---Case Scenario II
+## Case Scenario II
---6.
-Who are the most valuable customers, and what products or services do they --typically purchase?
+### 6. Who are the most valuable customers, and what products or services do they typically purchase?
 <pre> <code>select * from [dbo].[KMS Sql Case Study2] </code></pre>
 <pre> <code>SELECT Top 5 profit ,sales, Product_Name, Customer_Name
 FROM [dbo].[KMS Sql Case Study2]